Library & research

-You can buy copies of most of the early manuscripts (Mss.2-45) from "Westminster Abbey Library The Early Manuscript Collection" and our early music from "Early printed and manuscript music, on microfilm from World Microfilm Publication.
-To find out more, email [email protected].
+You can buy copies of most of the early manuscripts (Mss.2-45) from "Westminster Abbey Library The Early Manuscript Collection" and our early music from "Early printed and manuscript music, on microfilm from World Microfilm Publications.
+To find out more, email [email protected]

 For a more detailed account of the library and its holdings, see:

 A Directory of Rare Book and Special Collections in the United Kingdom and the Republic of Ireland, edited B C Bloomfield, 2nd edition, London, 1997.

 English Benedictine Libraries:the Shorter Catalogues edited by R.Sharpe & others, British Academy 1996

 The following publications deal with particular aspects of the library’s collections: